Treehouse of Horror XX: Ending

-The whole audience except for Kang and Kodos gathers onstage and conclude the episode by singing "Number XX" when Kodos then shushes the audience, gesturing at Kang, who has fallen asleep with the playbill over his helmet.
+The whole audience except for Kang and Kodos gathers onstage and conclude the episode by singing "Number XX".
+Kang and Kodos, are however, present in the audience with one shushing the people, and the other asleep who is then awakened by the former that the show is over.

 Cultural references

 In the opening scene of the episode, the monsters respectively wear costumes of Iron Man, Harry Potter, SpongeBob SquarePants and Jack Sparrow.

 The first segment includes numerous parodies of Alfred Hitchcock's films.
 The plot of the segment is a parody of Strangers on a Train, while Psycho, North by Northwest, Spellbound, and Vertigo are also referenced (in particular the Vertigo effect).
 The main theme from Psycho by Bernard Herrmann is used extensively during the first part.
 The title of the segment is a reference to Dial M for Murder.

 The second segment is a parody of various post apocalyptic films, mainly 28 Days Later, Children of Men and I Am Legend.
 The title of the segment takes its name from Bart's catchphrase, Don't have a cow, man.
+This segment has no music until the zombie apocalypse ends.

 The title of "There's No Business Like Moe Business" is a parody of the song "There's No Business Like Show Business" from Annie Get Your Gun.
 The plot of the segment is a parody of the musical Sweeney Todd: The Demon Barber of Fleet Street.

 Reception

+Viewing figures

 In its original American broadcast, "Treehouse of Horror XX" was watched by 8.59 million viewers and was the most watched of Fox's Animation Domination, ahead of American Dad! and The Cleveland Show.
-The show was the fourth most watched episode on Fox after House, The OT, and Family Guy in the 18/49 rating.
+The show was the fourth most watched show of the week on Fox after House, The OT, and Family Guy in the 18/49 rating.

+Critical response

 Robert Canning of IGN praised the episode, saying "it was a fine addition to the series' Halloween specials".
 He enjoyed all of the stories, and said that the Sweeney Todd segment was "a nice treat".
 He also said that the airing of this Treehouse of Horror episode before Halloween, the first time that this had happened in ten years, "[had to] count for something".

+Emily VanDerWerff of The A.V.
+Club gave the episode a B. She did not find the Hitchcock parody funny, but praised the animation.
+She found the zombie parody to be the funniest segment.
+She wanted the third segment to be more connected with Sweeney Todd.

 Screen Rant called it the best episode of the 21st season.

+Awards and nominations

-The episode won an award for "Best Writing in a Television Production" at the 37th Annie Awards.
+The episode won the Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production at the 37th Annie Awards.